grafana/k6-docs/src/data/markdown/docs/07 extensions/03 Guides/02 bundling.md

 ---
-title: 'Build a k6 binary with extensions'
+title: 'Build a k6 binary using Go'
 excerpt: 'Guide to build a k6 binary that includes one or many extensions using xk6.'
 ---